tencentyun/intlcloud-documents/product/云智 AI 应用服务/人脸识别/词汇表_intl.md

 An offline SDK is a toolkit that implements a certain function of a software product without network connection.
 The offline SDK of Face Recognition supports real-time processing on the device side.

 ### QPS
-QPS (Queries per Second) measures how many requests can be processed per second.
-1 QPS means that 1 request the API can process per second; 50 QPS means 50 requests the API can process per second.
+QPS (Queries per Second) measures the requests processed concurrently per second.
+1 QPS means that the API processed 1 request per second; 50 QPS means that the API processed 50 requests per second.

 ### Group
 A group is a collection of face libraries of persons with known identities.
 The [face search](https://cloud.tencent.com/document/product/867/32798) and [face verification](https://cloud.tencent.com/document/product/867/32806) service can only be used with the [group management](https://cloud.tencent.com/document/product/867/32794) service.